soumyaa13/openapi-spec/markdown/README.md

 ### 3.1 Add AEPS Settlement Account

-This api will enable merchant to add his/her bank accounts to his profile for enabling fund settlement.
+This API will enable merchant to add his/her bank accounts to his profile for enabling fund settlement.

 #### Details
 - **Method:** POST